Walmart: Effects on jobs

-Studies of socioeconomic well-being, civic participation, and community welfare suggest that large non-locally owned businesses tend to be centralized and vertically integrated, rely on remote sources and support services, and move money, expertise and power away from local communities.
-Large externally oriented businesses tend to be associated with lower local standards of living, greater inequality, and less social and civic participation.
-This research is not specific to Walmart, but to large businesses in general.

 In broader economic terms, the Economic Policy Institute estimated that between 2001 and 2006 Wal-Mart's trade deficit with China alone represented a loss of nearly 200,000 U.S. jobs.
 During this period, Wal-Mart was responsible for 9.3% of total U.S. imports from China, increasing the U.S. trade deficit by an estimated $17.1 billion.
 This represents about 200,000 jobs, most of them in the manufacturing sector (133,000).

-A 2014 story in The Guardian reported that the Wal-Mart Foundation was boosting its efforts to work with U.S. manufacturers.
+In 2014, The Guardian reported that the Wal-Mart Foundation was boosting its efforts to work with U.S. manufacturers.
 In February 2014, the Walmart Foundation pledged to support domestic manufacturers by buying worth of American-made products in the next decade.
 Between 2014 and 2017, the Walmart U.S. Manufacturing Innovation Fund gave $10 million in grants to research and academic institutions for projects that improve domestic manufacturing.
 For the 2020 fiscal year, Walmart reported that nearly two-thirds of its merchandise was made, assembled or grown in the United States.
 As of March 2021, Walmart pledged to buy an additional $350 billion worth of American-based items over the next decade.

+In 2024, Walmart's "Associate to Technician" and "Associate to Driver" pilot programs gave hourly workers opportunities to move into roles as "skilled specialists" like facilities maintenance, refrigeration, heating, ventilation and air conditioning, and automation, "sometimes doubling or tripling their income," according to Forbes.
+The Associate to Technician program had its first graduating class in December 2024, with the 108 graduates securing new roles.

+In 2025, Walmart pledged to invest $1 billion in career-driven training and education by 2026.
+It also announced its decision "to remove college degree requirements for more than 90% of its jobs" as a way to improve career mobility.
+Also, Walmart leadership pivoted its workforce strategy, identifying in-demand roles at Walmart and training current employees rather than depending on the external labor market.